One-Dimensional Elastic Collision Simulation

-Use this simulation to visualize charging a metallic ball by induction and by contact.
+Use this simulation to visualize charging a metallic ball by induction and by conduction.
 Explore both positive and negative charging scenarios with clear visual feedback in an interactive electrostatics setup.

 This simulation demonstrates the difference between one-dimensional motion along the x-axis and two-dimensional motion using both x- and y-axes in a Cartesian system.